SECURED ASSESSMENT ROLL as of November 21, 2022.

 in the current Assessor's Property Record.

-which mandates that this listing be published in a newspaper
+which mandates that notification of completion of the secured tax roll be published in a newspaper

 of general circulation in the County on or before January

 of a property be based on a ratio of 35% of the taxable value